stake-dao/contracts-monorepo/README.md

 - `interfaces/`: Shared interfaces of all the integrations of StakeDAO used across different packages
 - `lockers/`: Smart contracts for sdToken Wrapping mechanisms.
 - `strategies/`: Smart contracts for boosted strategies built on top of sdToken shared boosting.

-## TODO:

-- Clean Lockers with Standardized code accross integration (like Strategies)